asifshaikh37/Data_Analysis/Power_BI/Support Ticket Dashboard/Readme.md

-# Support Ticket Dashboard — Power BI
+# Support Ticket Dashboard — Power BI Dashboard

 > **Note:** The data presented in this dashboard has been anonymised
 > and is shared with client approval for portfolio purposes only.